Scott Warner (lighting designer)

 Scott Warner (born in Latrobe, Pennsylvania) is a U.S.-based lighting designer who has recently designed for Icona Pop, Train, The Pussycat Dolls, Jimmy Eat World, Everclear, David Cook, and Gavin Degraw.
 Warner started his career is the late 1980s with the Pittsburgh-based bands, The Affordable Floors and The Cynics.
-His first national client was the shock rock group GWAR.
+His first national client was the shock rock group Gwar.

-Scott, who's recent clients included Stone Sour, Erika Jayne, Alice Cooper and The Doobie Brothers is currently working for Queen Latifah, Taylor Dayne, and Andy Bell (singer).
+Scott, whose recent clients included Stone Sour, Erika Jayne, Alice Cooper and The Doobie Brothers is currently working for Queen Latifah, Taylor Dayne, and Andy Bell (singer).

 Education and career

 A student at the Greater Latrobe High School in Latrobe, Pennsylvania, Warner was active in the school's theater program.
 In 1983, he was a member of the school's production of "Mame."

-Recording Era
+Recording era

 In the late 1980s and early 1990s, Warner was an Independent Producer and Engineer, recording out of studios in Pittsburgh and New York.
 His main studio was The Flagrant Underground, a 16 track studio in Pittsburgh that recorded mostly Punk Bands.
 In 1988 while working for Zanzibar Records, Scott wrote/ performed, and recorded a song titled "Zip It" that he was contracted to write for talk show host Morton Downey Jr. The song was played on Downey's show as well as the Dr. Demento show.
 Downey endorsed the record, but a dispute with his network forced the label to stop distributing the record.
 The song can be heard in the film Évocateur: The Morton Downey Jr. Movie.